 McCool Travel tip: be sure to visit the adjoining Ocean Springs Community Center to see Walter Anderson’s epic mural interpreting Coastal Mississippi and US Gulf Coast life and history.

-Also see Fun Things To Do On The Mississippi Gulf Coast
+Also see Fun Things To Do Mississippi Gulf Coast

 INFINITY Science Center in Pearlington vision is to be THE focal point for Earth and Space Sciences education and dialogue in the Gulf Coast area between New Orleans and Pensacola.
 Some popular highlights include carnivorous plants section, Deep Ocean Explorer simulation, hurricane wind tunnel, and the Apollo Saturn V rocket (most powerful engine ever created).
 INFINITY serves as the official visitor center for Stennis Space Center (where all NASA rockets and components are tested before deployment).